Burley, Idaho: Geography

 According to the United States Census Bureau, Burley has a total area of 7.0 sqmi, of which 6.7 sqmi are land and 0.3 sqmi, or 4.71%, are water, referring to the Snake River.

 Climate

 Burley experiences a semi-arid climate (Köppen BSk) with cold winters and hot, dry summers.
 The hottest temperature recorded in Burley was 107 °F on July 30, 2000, while the coldest temperature recorded was -30 °F on January 29, 1949 and January 22, 1962.

-Burley is also host to incredibly high wind speeds.
-In 2008, a group of local farmers sued the Idaho BLM (Bureau of Land Management) because pesticides that the Burley BLM office sprayed on their lands were carried by a wind storm onto farmers’ lands, effectively destroying crops.
+Burley's average monthly wind speeds vary from a high of 9.1 mph in February, to a low of 7.5 mph in August.

+Government and politics

+The Burley City Council is composed of six individuals elected at-large.
+Each serves a four-year term.
+The current mayor is Steve Ormond, a retired bank manager and commercial loan officer.

+Burley is the county seat of Cassia County.
+The Cassia County Courthouse, located in Burley, was added to the National Register of Historic Places on September 27, 1987.

 Demographics

+Over the last thirty years, Burley has grown steadily.